Jamesyu220/NTUBoodingMaker/README.md

-NTUBoodingMaker
+# NTUBoodingMaker
 [![Build Status](https://travis-ci.org/berkeley-abc/abc.svg?branch=master)](https://travis-ci.org/berkeley-abc/abc)
 [![Build status](https://ci.appveyor.com/api/projects/status/7q8gopidgvyos00d?svg=true)](https://ci.appveyor.com/project/berkeley-abc/abc)

-# ABC: System for Sequential Logic Synthesis and Formal Verification
+## Cite ABC: System for Sequential Logic Synthesis and Formal Verification

 ABC is always changing but the current snapshot is believed to be stable.

-## Compiling:
+### Compiling:

 To compile ABC as a binary, download and unzip the code, then type `make`.
 To compile ABC as a static library, type `make libabc.a`.